beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

 # Why?

-I'm web developer and I want to know which tool I should use in given situation for back-end.
-I have 3 languages in my belt: [Clojure], JavaScript and [Python] so this post will be about [Python] and clojure because i don't like JS:D.  I will check performance of my favorite [python] and clojure micro-frameworks:
+I'm a web developer and I want to know which tool I should use in a given situation in the back-end.
+I have 3 languages in my arsenal: [Clojure], JavaScript and [Python] so this post will be about [Python] and Clojure because i don't like JS :D.  I will check the performance of my favorite [python] and clojure micro-frameworks:

 - [Python]
   - [flask]